MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/reference-articles-for-deploying-office-365-proplus.md

 ms.collection: Ent_O365
 ms.custom: Ent_Office_ProPlus
 ms.assetid: 6df5de04-6b8e-48af-aede-dceaefacc278
-description: "This article lists all the reference articles about deploying Office 365 ProPlus in an enterprise environment.
-To see all the articles about Office 365 ProPlus deployment, see Deployment guide for Microsoft 365 Apps."
+description: "This article lists all the reference articles about deploying Microsoft 365 Apps in an enterprise environment.
+To see all the articles about Microsoft 365 Apps deployment, see Deployment guide for Microsoft 365 Apps."
 ---

 # Reference articles for deploying Microsoft 365 Apps